Safe In-Context Reinforcement Learning: Related Works

 \section{Related Works}

-\paragraph{ICRL.} Learning to improve on a new MDP by interacting with it and without parameter updates is first studied in meta RL \citep{duan2016rl,wang2016learning}.
-See \citet{beck2023survey} for a detailed survey of meta RL.
-In general, the demonstrated zero parameter update generalization is weak in meta RL literature.
-Most of them rely on task identification, i.e., identifying pretraining tasks that are similar to the evaluation task and acting as if the evaluation task were the pretraining tasks. \citet{laskin2023incontext} coined the word ICRL and demonstrated generalization to evaluation tasks that are far away from the pretraining tasks, which spurs increasing attention in ICRL.
-Variations of algorithm distillation have been proposed for efficient in-context reinforcement learning, including the Decision Pretrained Transformer~\citep{lee2023supervised} and Algorithm Distillation with Noise~\citep{zisman2023emergence}.
+\textbf{ICRL.} Learning to improve on a new MDP by interacting with it without parameter updates was first studied in meta-RL \citep{duan2016rl,wang2016learning}.
+See \citet{beck2023survey} for a detailed survey of meta-RL.
+In general, zero-parameter-update generalization in meta-RL is limited, as most methods rely on task identification—matching evaluation tasks to similar pretraining tasks, i.e., identifying pretraining tasks that are similar to the evaluation task and acting as if the evaluation task were the pretraining tasks. \citet{laskin2023incontext} coined the term ICRL and demonstrated strong generalization to tasks far from the pretraining distribution, spurring growing interest in the area.

+Variations of algorithm distillation have been proposed for efficient in-context reinforcement learning, including the Decision Pretrained Transformer~\citep{lee2024supervised} and Algorithm Distillation with Noise~\citep{zisman2024emergence}.
 Both approaches aim to efficiently train transformer models for in-context learning using optimal policies.
+LLMs have been shown to exhibit ICRL as an emergent capability, enabling them to keep improving on tasks when previous attempts are given along with a reward in the context \citep{song2026reward}.
 See \citet{moeini2025survey} for a detailed survey of ICRL.
-The main novelty of this work is to first study safe ICRL within the constrained MDP framework.
+However, none of these works have investigated safety within the context of ICRL.